sabbasi-1/FaceDet/README.md

 ## detect.py

-This script detects and extracts faces from images in a specified folder using a trained YOLO model and saves them as separate image files.
+This script detects and extracts faces from images in a specified folder using a trained model and saves them as separate image files.

 🔹 How It Works